dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T404: Moral ambiguity complicates law enforcement.
+### T404: The line between right and wrong is often unclear.

 |Support|
 |---|